rant-lang/reference/src/language/variables-and-accessors.md

 ### Getters

-A getter retrieves some value from a variable or expression and prints it to the output.
+A **getter** retrieves some value from a variable and prints it to the output.

 Attempting to retrieve a variable that does not exist results in a runtime error.